Jump To Navigation

 Child support and spousal support payments can both be modified at any time following the initial order or divorce decree, but only if there has been a material or significant change in the circumstances of either party.
 A material or significant change can involve a change in income, a change in expenses or a change in the custody and visitation order.
 The enforcement of an order is usually necessary when the paying spouse refuses to pay alimony or child support as ordered by the court.

-As a small law firm, the Law Offices of Elling and Elling is able to provide cost-effective, personalized service.
-To meet with an attorney who can work on your case, call us at 301-637-0281 or toll free at 866-470-5187 or contact us online.
+As a small law firm, Elling & Elling is able to provide cost-effective, personalized service.
+To meet with an attorney who can work on your case, call us at 301-637-0281 or toll free at 866-470-5187, or contact us online for a free initial consultation..